MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/05/devtools-113.md

 <!-- Subtitle: With the Activity Bar in the horizontal orientation, you can now see the title of each tool and hover over the tool icon to see a tooltip. -->

-In previous versions of Microsoft Edge, in Focus Mode, hovering over a tool in the Activity Bar would cause all the titles of the tools in the Activity Bar to disappear.
+In previous versions of Microsoft Edge, in Focus Mode, hovering over a tool's icon in the Activity Bar in horizontal mode caused the titles of the other tools in the Activity Bar to disappear.
 In Microsoft Edge 113, this issue has been fixed.
-When the Activity Bar is at the top, when you hover over tool icons to see the name of the tool in a tooltip, you can still see all of the titles of the tools in the toolbar:
+When you hover over a tool icon to see the name of the tool in a tooltip, the titles of the other tools remain displayed in the Activity bar:

 ![Hovering over a tool icon in the Activity Bar produces a tooltip with the name of the tool](./devtools-113-images/focus-mode-tooltip.png)